domestic violence charges ohio

 In addition, if you knew that the household member bringing the charges was pregnant at the time of the alleged incident, you can face a mandatory minimum jail sentence of six to twelve months.

-Finally, a domestic violence conviction in Ohio will always remain on one’s record as they are currently not offenses that are eligible to be sealed or expunged.
+Finally, almost all domestic violence convictions in Ohio will always remain on one’s record as they are currently not offenses that are eligible to be sealed or expunged.

 Call 937-222-1515